7 Things to Leave Behind When You Move

 6. Perishable Foods

 Perishable food items attract rodents and other pests.
 Many foods also spoil in heat or over a period of time.
 For these reasons, moving companies do not pack or transport perishable food items.
-Dispose of any opened or perishable goods before packing day.
+Dispose of any opened or perishable goods before packing day when you move.

 7. Scuba Gear

 Pressurized oxygen has no place on a moving truck.
 These scuba diving tanks can explode if they bump against other objects, such as during a traffic accident.
-Obviously this poses great liability for anyone who attempts to move them.
+Obviously this poses great liability for anyone who attempts to move them when you move.

 Ask for a List of Your Moving Company’s Prohibited Items